sudnya/video-classifier/minerva-technical-documentation.md

 * The classification module

 In Minerva, the classification system is called a Model.
 Models contain a serialized representation of the entire system, including all neural networks and associated metadata.
 The model builder is used to create a blank model with new parameters (network topology, labels, etc).

 Once a model has been created, it can be updated with supervised or unsupervised learning, or it can be used directly to perform classification.
 Minerva currently supports video and image input data sets, but none of the modules are tied to this representation.
-Supporting a new input format (e.g. text or numeric data) would simply require a new driver application that converts the input into a standardized vector of floating point values, and presents it to the existing models.
+Supporting a new input format (e.g. text or numeric data) would simply require a new data conversion component that transforms the input into a standardized vector of floating point values, and presents it to the existing models.

 The details of the libraries and modules are described next.